Charles Cathcart, 7th Earl Cathcart

-Charles Alan Andrew Cathcart, the 7th Earl Cathcart (born 30 November 1952), styled Lord Greenock until 1999, is a Scottish peer and Conservative member of the House of Lords and Chief of the Name and Arms of Clan Cathcart.
+Charles Alan Andrew Cathcart, the 7th Earl Cathcart (born 30 November 1952), styled Lord Greenock until 1999, is a Scottish peer and Conservative former member of the House of Lords and Chief of the Name and Arms of Clan Cathcart.

 Early life

 Cathcart was born on 30 November 1952.
 He is the only son of Alan Cathcart, 6th Earl Cathcart and the former Rosemary Clare Marie Gabrielle Smyth-Osborne.
 After his mother's death, his father married Marie, Lady Weldon.

 Cathcart was educated at Eton College, an all-boys public school in Berkshire.
 Having attended the Mons Officer Cadet School, he was commissioned in the Scots Guards, British Army, as a second lieutenant on 5 August 1972.
 On 2 March 1975, he was moved to the Regular Army Reserve of Officers, thereby ending his period of active service.
 He ceased to belong to the reserve on 5 August 1980.

 Career

 Lord Cathcart was an Associate Member of the Institute of Chartered Accountants.
 He succeeded to the title Earl Cathcart upon the death of his father, Alan Cathcart, 6th Earl Cathcart, in 1999.